maxq-labs/maqxlabs-sdlc-client-toolkit/README.md

-# MaxQ labs — SDLC Client Toolkit
+# MAXQ labs — SDLC Client Toolkit

-A [Claude Code](https://code.claude.com) **plugin marketplace** that distributes MaxQ labs SDLC/SPDM skills to analysts and teams.
+A [Claude Code](https://code.claude.com) **plugin marketplace** that distributes MAXQ labs SDLC/SPDM skills to analysts and teams.

 This repo is both the marketplace and the plugin host.
 It currently ships one plugin — **`maxq-sdlc-toolkit`** — containing the **`maxq-revision-validation`** skill.